-The method consists in comparing spatially averaged model precipitation to the average precipitation observed by rain-gauges over the same area.
-In order to have comparable samples, model precipitation is first interpolated on station location by selecting the value at the nearest grid point.
-The rain-gauge stations employed for this verification method (nearly 1500) are the black dots in the dark grey region in Figure 2.
+The method consists in comparing spatially averaged model precipitation to the average precipitation observed by rain gauges over the same area.
+In order to have comparable samples, model precipitation is first interpolated on station locations by selecting the value at the nearest grid point.
+The raingauge stations employed for this verification method (nearly 1500) are the black dots in the dark grey region in Fig. 2.
 This area is chosen to cover approximately the domain where reflectivity volumes are assimilated.
-Both model and rain-gauges precipitation are accumulated in 3 hours steps.
-Since this method is used for the verification during the assimilation procedure and the duration of each assimilation cycle, for the experiments considered, is 1 hour, model hourly precipitation is accumulated in order to obtain the 3-hourly precipitation.
+Both model and raingauge precipitation are accumulated in 3 h steps.
+Since this method is used for the verification during the assimilation procedure and the duration of each assimilation cycle, for the experiments considered, is 1 h, model hourly precipitation is accumulated in order to obtain the 3-hourly precipitation.
 To summarize the results, the correspondence between model and observations is evaluated in terms of root mean square error (RMSE).